emrecanaltinsoy/emrecanaltinsoy.github.io/index.md

 When I'm not at a keyboard, you'll probably find me at the gym, on a hiking trail, cycling somewhere, or trying to stay upright while wakeboarding.
-I also have a habit of picking up random hobbies — 3D printing, tufting, whatever catches my attention next.
+I also have a habit of picking up random hobbies like 3D printing, tufting, or whatever catches my attention next.
 ```

 ```